 This very discussion has been happening for a few years, initiated by Robert Green, who recently earned a bachelor’s degree in Human Development and Family Studies from the University of Rhode Island.
 “Mr. Green”, as I call him is a man who has a passion for making changes in his community.
 For eighteen years, he worked for Head Start in Pawtucket; where he actively contributed in the Fatherhood Program.
 He is a ninja for reading.
 He relentlessly spoke about the positive attributes of reading to build healthy brains starting from conception, and the negative effect of toxic stress.

-My wife, Tatia, who earned a bachelor’s degree in Writing and Rhetoric from the University of Rhode Island, worked as an Ameri-Corps volunteer teacher in Atlanta, Georgia, and a volunteer adult ESL teacher for the Providence Archdiocese.
+Tatia, who earned a MPH degree in Public Health, worked as an Ameri-Corps volunteer teacher in Atlanta, Georgia, and a volunteer adult ESL teacher for the Providence Archdiocese.
 As a mother of two, she has always focused her undivided attention toward literacy and the guiding light of supporting communities on the importance of reading and parent partnerships.

 As a World Language Teacher at Chariho Middle School, and the Director of an after school language program for the Warwick Public Schools.
 I earned a master’s degree in Secondary Education from the University of Rhode Island and a bachelor’s degree in French and Spanish from the University of West Georgia.
 I believe equipping children with the right tools through reading and nurturing environments makes a difference in the classroom and throughout life.